OnlyKev/temperature_converter_java/README.md

 3. Follow the on-screen prompts to perform temperature conversions.

 ## Usage Example
-program: Hello User, it appears you want to handle temperature convertions today:}
+program: Hello User, it appears you want to handle temperature conversions today:}

-program: 1 to convert from celsius to Fahrenheit or 2 convert from Fahrenheit to Celsius.
+program: 1 to convert from Celsius to Fahrenheit or 2 convert from Fahrenheit to Celsius.

 user: 2

 program: Enter the temperature in Fahrenheit

 user: 32

 program: Fahrenheit 32.0 converted to Celsius 0.00

 Program: Want to convert again?
 (Y/N)

 user: N

 Program: Thank you for converting :]

 ## License